Moshe Zabari

-Moshe Zabari (משה זבארי; born 1935, in Jerusalem) is an Israeli artist known for his silver Judaica.
+Moshe Zabari (משה זבארי; 1935–2025) was an Israeli artist known for his silver Judaica.

+Life and career

+Zabari was born in Jerusalem in 1935.
 He studied under Ludwig Yehuda Wolpert and David Gumbel at the Bezalel Academy of Arts and Design in Jerusalem.

-Zabari was artist-in-residence for almost three decades at New York's Jewish Museum.
+He was artist-in-residence for almost three decades at New York's Jewish Museum.
 He returned to his native Israel in the 1980s.
-He is known for his modernist approach, a reviewer described his 1998 sculpture, "Death by Stoning," as "elegant and beautiful," despite describing a "terrible act of violence."
+He was known for his modernist approach, a reviewer described his 1998 sculpture, "Death by Stoning," as "elegant and beautiful," despite describing a "terrible act of violence."

 In 1990 he was awarded the Jesselson Prize for Contemporary Judaica Design.

 In 2015 Zabari was honoured with a Retrospective at the Jerusalem Biennale.